typed-ember/ember-cli-typescript/README.md

 - Addons can no longer use `.ts` in `app`, because an addon's `app` directory gets merged with and uses the *host's* (i.e. the other addon or app's) preprocessors, and we cannot guarantee the host has TS support.
 Note that `.ts` will continue to work for in-repo addons because the app build works with the host's (i.e. the app's, not the addon's) preprocessors.

-- Similarly, apps must use `.js` to override addon defaults in `app`, since the different file extension means apps no long consistently "win" over addon versions (a limitation of how Babel + app merging interact).
+- Similarly, apps must use `.js` to override addon defaults in `app`, since the different file extension means apps no longer consistently "win" over addon versions (a limitation of how Babel + app merging interact).

 ##### Account for TS → Babel issues